nikhaldi/exception_notification-rake/README.md

       ExceptionNotifier::Rake.configure
     end

-**Note:** This uses `:ignore_if` to suppress all exception notifications triggered by the Rails server itself (as opposed to Rake).
-If you want those notifications as well, omit the `:ignore_if` option.
+**Note:** This uses `:ignore_if` to suppress all exception notifications not triggered by Rake (identified by the `:rake?` property set in the environment of all Rake failures).
+If you want to see all notifications (i.e., also those triggered by requests to the Rails server), omit the `:ignore_if` option.

 If you are already using `ExceptionNotifier` anyway, you don't need to configure it again and all you need is: